bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 }
 ```

 Running this completes successfully and everything seems to work as intended.
 Now the infrastructure is established with the Web App talking to the Relay which is configured to talk to on-northpole.

 Navigating into Azure and to the newly created Web App, select *Networking* in the side menu followed by *Configure your hybrid connection endpoints* Santa Claus sees the following status for the connection he just made from the Web App to the Relay.

 ![Not connected](/assets/notconnected.png "Not connected")

-It basically says it is *Not Connected* and he needs to perform the last step in the configuration.
+It basically says it is *Not Connected* and he needs to perform the last step in the hybrid connection configuration.

 ## The last (and manual) step